Tony5t4rk/Multimodal-Humor-Detection/README.md

 It implements the C-MFN baseline proposed in [UR-FUNNY: A Multimodal Language Dataset for Understanding Humor](https://www.aclweb.org/anthology/D19-1211) to detect humor in multimodal language.

-All the code of the project is in the main.py program.

 ## Experiment Result

 ### accuracy